View All CollectionsFrancis and Clare of Assisi: Early SourcesPope Francis and Francis of AssisiCustodians of the TraditionMore Research Tools

 Yielding up the spirit of life

-His health had been sharply declining, and several months earlier, he had asked to come home to Assisi.
+Francis' health had been sharply declining, and several months earlier, he had asked to come home to Assisi.
 According to St. Bonaventure’s account, Francis was being nursed in the bishop’s residence in the city, but aware that his death was imminent, “he asked to be carried to St. Mary of the Portiuncula so that he might yield up the spirit of life where he had received the spirit of grace.”
+There he was cared for in a special way by four friar companions—Leo, Rufino, Angelo, and John 'de Laudibus'—and his close friend from Rome, the noblewoman Lady Jacoba di Settesoli.

 Falling asleep in the Lord